 Nested Loop plan), this time will be correctly multiplied.

 This is just like Exclusive, but it doesn't exclude time of subnodes.
-So, by definition - top node will have Inclusive time equal to total time of query.
+So, by definition the top node will have Inclusive time equal to the total time of the query.

-This value stores information about how big was planner mistake when it estimated return row count.
+This value stores information about how big the planner's mistake was when it estimated the return row count.

 It has to be noted that if the numbers were the other way around (estimated 14118, but really only 230), the Rows X would be the same.
 To show whether planner underestimated or overestimated - there is an arrow showing either ↓ - if planner underestimated rowcount, or ↑ if it overestimated.